dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 enough for the client to manage it itself.
 In this case, the client provides a singleton object that is registered with the ``ObjectRegistry``.
 The ``ObjectRegistry.getSingleton(int typecode)`` method retrieves the Singleton object.
+Typically, the singleton is a factory class that can be used to create new instances of objects.

 Historical Note
 ===============
 The initial design of SimpleDBM's ``ObjectRegistry`` used reflection to create instances of objects.
-Instead of registering factory classes, the name of the target class would be registered.
+Instead of registering factory classes, the name of the target class was registered.

 The unmarshalling of objects was performed in two steps.
-First, the no-arg constructor would be invoked to construct the object.
-Then a method on the Storable interface would be invoked to deserialize the object's fields from the ByteBuffer.
+First, the no-arg constructor was invoked to construct the object.
+Then a method on the Storable interface was invoked to deserialize the object's fields from the ByteBuffer.

 This method was abandoned in favour of the current approach due to following problems.

-- Firstly, it required that all classes that participated in the persistence mechanism had to support a no-arg constructor.
+- Firstly, it required that all classes that participated in the persistence mechanism support a no-arg constructor.

 - Fields could not be final, as the fields needed to be initialized post construction.
 As a result, persistent classes could not be immutable.

 - It was difficult to supply additional arguments (context information) to the constructed objects.
+This was because the object was constructed by a third-party, which had no knowledge about the object.

 - It used reflection to construct objects.

 The current method overcomes these problems, and has resulted in more robust code.